linux-is-awesome/gnome_extension_rocketbar/README.md

     - Optimized to work with a fully transparent panel
     - Supports both top and bottom positions of the Main panel
     - Per app customization feature
-    - Drag and Drop support to reorder and pin new apps in the taskbar
+    - Drag and Drop support to reorder existing and pin new apps in the taskbar
     - Displaying of notification badges on app buttons
     - Tooltips with additional information such as windows count and notification count
+    - Set focus on urgent windows of an active application automatically (Fixes 'Open Folder' dialog in VS Code and so on)

 - Shell Tweaks
     - Dash killing feature to hide the Dash and prevent it from rendering behind the scene